jboss-integration/rhpam-boms/rhpam-bom/README.md

-RHBA BOM
+RHPAM BOM
 ===================================

-This BOM contains all supported Maven artifacts for Red Hat Business Automation.
+This BOM contains all supported Maven artifacts for Red Hat Automation Manager.

 Usage
 -----